peterjc/galaxy_blast/tools/README.rst

 Galaxy Tool definitions
 =======================

-Each sub-folder represents a different entry on the Galaxy ToolShed, for example ``ncbi_blast_plus`` contains wrappers for the BLAST+ suite.
+Each sub-folder represents a different entry on the Galaxy Tool Shed, for example ``ncbi_blast_plus`` contains wrappers for the BLAST+ suite.

 For general information, see the `main README file <../README.rst>`_.